tldr-pages/tldr/pages/osx/fc.md

 > Open the most recent command and edit it.

-- Open in the default system editor
+- Open in the default system editor:

 `fc`